-Jade Plant Care Indoors is not difficult if you know all its requirements.
-It’s one of the best low maintenance houseplants you’ll ever grow.
+Jade Plant Care and Growing Indoors is not difficult if you know all its requirements.
+It’s one of the best low-maintenance succulent houseplants you’ll ever grow.

 Botanical Name: Crassula ovata